shimaadaowd/World-Cup-Analysis/README.md

 # Objective:

-The main objective of this project is to analyze the World cup data after extracting it from the following link:<br>
+The main objective of this project is to analyze the World cup data in Microsoft Power BI after extracting it from the following link:<br>
 https://en.wikipedia.org/wiki/FIFA_World_Cup